 Rosemary: Rosemary is an herb that brings a lot of bright flavor to dishes.
 You will add a couple of sprigs to the skillet before baking the potatoes; you can also add more for garnish.

+Soaking the potatoes is an important step in this recipe.
 Soak the cut potatoes in a bowl of cold water to remove some of the starch.
-Don’t use warm water; that will actually activate the starch, which is counterproductive.
-After the potatoes have soaked for 15 minutes, it’s time to get the potatoes made!
+Don’t use warm water; that will actually activate the starch, which is counterproductive!

 Helpful Tips for Fondant Potatoes